Nonsurgical Treatments for Hip Osteoarthritis

 If your condition is caught early enough, chances are you will likely be able to avoid surgery altogether.
 Of course, in some cases, surgery may be necessary from the get-go, such as instances that involve some degree of trauma.
 To find out what is right for you specifically, communicate with your doctor.

 There are many different types of medications that can alleviate the painful symptoms of osteoarthritis.
 In fact, one of the most common forms of treatment involves acetaminophen and NSAIDs (both over-the-counter and prescription).
-You may find other forms of medication effective as well, such as corticosteroids or platelet-rich plasma (PRP) injections.

 As you might expect, both physical and occupational therapies are highly effective in treating osteoarthritis.
 Some patients also find that aquatics therapy is just as helpful at minimizing painful symptoms as these other methods.
 Performing certain exercises, for instance, will allow you to regain your range of motion.
 Furthermore, you will also achieve increased muscle mass in your hip and leg.
 For more information about effective exercises for hip arthritis, get in touch with a physical therapist.
 He or she will tailor an exercise plan to suit your specific needs.